axelson/dep_viz/README.md

     envisioning.
 But maybe my stand-alone application can spin up a new beam instance that will control it's own compilation (have it's own build path) and avoid conflicts that way.

+# Glossary

+Compile dependency - The current file depends on this file at compile-time